Torone (mythology)

+Family

+Torone was the wife of Proteus and mother of Telegonus and Polygonus (Tmolus).

 Mythology

 Chrysonoe was given in marriage to Proteus by her father Cleitus after the Egyptian foreigner came to Thrace and became his friend.
 Chrysonoe's sons had the habit of guest-slaying which forced Proteus to pray for his father Poseidon to carry him back to Egypt away from them.
 Torone's sons were ultimately killed by Heracles when they challenged the hero to wrestle them.

-The city of Toroni in Sithonia was called after her.
+The city of Torone in Sithonia was named after her.